peter1998/CryptoLearnX/README.md

-# ProShopX
+# CryptoLearnX

-ProShopX is a full-stack, cloud-based e-commerce platform that provides a seamless shopping experience for customers and a robust management system for store owners.
+CryptoLearnX is a full-stack, cloud-based platform that provides a comprehensive learning experience for those interested in cryptocurrencies.
 It leverages modern technologies and best practices to deliver high performance and scalability.

 ## Application Architecture

-ProShopX is a full-stack application with a front-end built with Angular and a back-end built with .NET Core.
+CryptoLearnX is a full-stack application with a front-end built with Angular and a back-end built with .NET Core.

 - **Front-End (Angular):** The front-end is a Single Page Application (SPA) built with Angular.
 It provides a dynamic and interactive user interface.